Pärnu: Tourism

-The majority of the tourists in Pärnu are Finns, Swedes and Russians.
-German, Latvian, and Norwegian tourists have also become more common.
+The majority of the tourists in Pärnu are Estonians, Finns and Swedes.

 In 1837, a tavern near the beach was made into a bathing establishment.
 The establishment accommodated 5–6 bathrooms that provided hot seawater baths in summer and operated as a sauna in winter.
 The wooden building was burnt down in the course of World War I. In 1927, the present stone building of Pärnu Mud Baths was erected at the same site.
 Kursaal hall dating from 1880 which is close by is used for concerts.

 Since 1996 Pärnu has been known as Estonia's Summer Capital.

 Starting from 2015 the city of Pärnu hosts the annual Weekend Festival, the largest dance music festival in the Nordic and Baltic region.
 Stages are headlined by DJs from across the electronic dance music spectrum, with audiovisual support.
 Some of the past and upcoming artists to perform include Martin Garrix, David Guetta, Avicii, Steve Aoki, The Chainsmokers, Tiësto, Armin van Buuren, Hardwell, Robin Schulz, Afrojack, deadmau5, Knife Party, Desiigner and many more.

 Pärnu is also known for its seawall.
 According to legend, if a couple holds hands while journeying along the wall and kisses at its endpoint they will stay together forever.